msucloudfellowship/msucloudfellowship.github.io/docs/index.md

 ## Background

-MSU doctoral students and postdoctoral researchers are invited to apply in the summer and approximately 18 are select each year.
+MSU doctoral students and postdoctoral researchers are invited to apply in the summer and approximately 18 are selected each year.
 The program started in 2019.
 If you are an MSU graduate student or post-doc and interested in participating next year, please check back in the Summer of 2022 for announcements for invitation to participate, or request to join the [MSU ICER mailing list](https://icer.msu.edu/getting-latest-hpcc-updates)

 ## Schedule for Fall 2021